 When making a quilt, do you ever find yourself having to sew several long strips together?
 Of course you do.
 And you may have noticed that after a bit your piecing project begins to bow and start to lose it’s shape.
 The more strips you have, the more it can bow.
 This can happen when sewing together short 12″-15″ strips as well as long ones.

 Fortunately, there’s an easy solution.
 Jennifer’s Machine Minute video tells you how.

-Watch the complete video to learn how to keep track of which direction you’re going, as well as for other pointers.
+Watch the complete video (and view the full transcript) to learn how to keep track of which direction you’re going, as well as for other pointers.
 These tips are invaluable for producing a patchwork quilt top that lays flat and square.

 If the video above does not load and play once you click on it, try this one.
 It’s the same info from a different presenter.

 PLEASE NOTE: Quilting Digest has featured many patterns from vendors participating in the Craftsy Marketplace, most of which have been deleted by Craftsy.
 It's going to take awhile for us to hunt down new sources for those patterns.
 In the meantime there are many links to patterns on our site that no longer work.
 We apologize if this article contains one or more of those links and appreciate your patience while we straighten things out.
 Thank you!

 PLEASE NOTE: Quilting Digest does not sell or otherwise provide patterns directly.
 We showcase patterns and projects from various vendors, bloggers and other sources.
 Please make a note of where you access a pattern (the link in the yellow box toward the end of each Quilting Digest article).
 That way you can contact Support for that source if you have downloading problems or other issues.
 Thank you!